-Fruit juices are directly derived from fruit, and they are minimally processed.
-As such, their composition is very similar to the composition of the fruit itself, which does not allow for much reformulation.
+Fruit juices are directly derived from fruit.
+Their composition is very similar to the composition of the fruit itself, which does not allow for much reformulation.
 In addition, as per the Council Directive 2001/112/EC on fruit juices, addition of sugar to fruit juices is not allowed.

 In many EU countries a glass of fruit juice can count as one of the5-a-day portions of fruits and vegetables.

 In the past years, the Fruit Juice sector has taken concrete steps to improve the composition of nectars: